UMAprotocol/UMIPs/UMIPs/umip-5.md

 Adding this new identifier by itself poses little security risk to the DVM or priceless financial contract users.
 However, anyone deploying a new priceless token contract referencing this identifier should take care to parameterize the contract appropriately to the reference asset’s volatility and liquidity characteristics to avoid the loss of funds for synthetic token holders.
 Additionally, the contract deployer should ensure that there is a network of liquidators and disputers ready to perform the services necessary to keep the contract solvent.

 $UMA-holders should evaluate the ongoing cost and benefit of supporting price requests for this identifier and also contemplate de-registering this identifier if security holes are identified.
 As noted above, $UMA-holders should also consider re-defining this identifier as liquidity in the underlying asset changes, or if added robustness (eg via TWAPs) are necessary to prevent market manipulation.

-As of the time of writing, the Coinbase Pro market for $COMPUSD is not yet live, though it is expected to go live on Monday, June 22, 2020.
-To prevent confusion, a vote to approve this UMIP will not be proposed until after the Coinbase Pro market is officially live and trading.